Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 News from around the country and around the globe

+The woman was taken to Parkland Memorial Hospital in an unknown condition.
+No further information about her or the motivation behind the shooting has been confirmed by the police.

+Dallas Police are expected to provide an update on the investigation at about 1 p.m.
+Tuesday.

-The investigation is ongoing and Garcia said he expects elements to change as more is learned about what happened.
+The investigation is ongoing and Garcia said he expected elements to change as more is learned about what happened.
 Dallas Police said they do not plan to release any other statements until Tuesday afternoon.
-Agents with the Dallas FBI's field office were seen at the airport along with Dallas Police.
+The Dallas FBI and ATF are assisting Dallas Police in the investigation.
 The FAA told NBC 5 that the incident is a police matter.

+The shooting wasn't the first violent incident at the airport.
+In 2016, a police officer shot and wounded a man outside of Love Field after police said he advanced toward the officer with large landscaping rocks in his hands after battering his ex-girlfriend's car with a traffic cone and rocks as she dropped him off at the airport.

 WITNESS SAYS SHOOTER SAID HER HUSBAND WAS CHEATING